yyli28/d2mr-assessment-yyli28/research-assessment.md

     1. Calculates summary/descriptive statistics for at least 1 numeric variable (e.g., mean, standard deviation)
     2. Calculates summary/descriptive statistics for at least 1 non-numeric variable (e.g., frequencies, proportions)
     3. Presents results in narrative text, table, or plot
+    - NOTE: This objective may be met with only numeric or non-numeric summaries if they are sufficiently complex (at Dr. Dowling's discretion)

         -   [ ] Objective attempt
         -   [ ] Objective met